mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 - `std::chrono` abstractions together with `std::ratio` should be used primarily to deal with calendars and threading facilities,
-- abstractions introduced in this proposal should be used in all other use cases (e.g. physical quantities equations).
+- abstractions introduced in this proposal should be used in all other use cases (e.g., physical quantities equations).

 ## Dependencies on other proposals